 Mr Kevin Eng specialises in surgery of the upper limb including the shoulder, elbow and hand.

 Mr Eng was born and trained in Melbourne with further upper limb sub-specialisation interstate and overseas.
 He performs reconstructive, joint replacement, endoscopic and arthroscopic surgery of the upper limb on adults and children.
 He also performs shoulder keyhole surgery for sports injuries and rotator cuff disease.
-He performs shoulder, elbow and hand arthroplasty (or artificial replacements).
+He performs shoulder, elbow and hand arthroplasty (or artificial joint replacement surgery).
+He also does keyhole carpal tunnel surgery, and trigger finger surgery.
 He is involved in both public (University Hospital Geelong) and private practice (St John of God and Epworth Hospital Geelong).

 - (03) 5222 – 6602